-Philadelphia police are updating the way they handle minor offenses in the 14th police district.
-Beginning August 1, 2021, police will ask people who are committing minor offenses, like carrying open liquor containers or obstructing the sidewalk, to stop the behavior and move along.
+Philadelphia police are updating the way they handle minor violations in some police districts across the city.
+In these districts, police will ask people who are committing minor violations, like carrying open liquor containers or obstructing the sidewalk, to stop the behavior and move along.
 Police will only stop, frisk and question the person if they refuse to stop what they are doing.